 WARNING for OSENI (alogliptin and pioglitazone): RISK OF HEART FAILURE

-OSENI can cause new or worsen heart failure.
-Pioglitazone, one of the medicines in OSENI, can cause your body to keep extra fluid (fluid retention), which leads to swelling (edema) and weight gain.
+OSENI can cause heart failure and cause your body to keep extra fluid (fluid retention), which leads to swelling (edema) and weight gain.
 Extra body fluid can make some heart problems worse or lead to heart failure.
-Heart failure means the heart does not pump blood well enough.
-Call your doctor right away if you experience swelling or fluid retention (especially in the ankles or legs), shortness of breath or trouble breathing (especially when you lie down), an unusually fast increase in weight, or unusual tiredness.
-Do not take OSENI if you have severe heart failure.
-If you have heart failure with symptoms (such as shortness of breath or swelling), even if these symptoms are not severe, OSENI may not be right for you.
+Before you start taking OSENI, tell your doctor if you have ever had heart failure or have problems with your kidneys.
+Call your doctor right away if you experience shortness of breath or trouble breathing (especially when you lie down), an unusually fast increase in weight or swelling or fluid retention (especially in the feet, ankles or legs).
+These may be symptoms of heart failure.

 WARNING for KAZANO (alogliptin and metformin HCl): RISK OF LACTIC ACIDOSIS